PavarisAsawa/Hierarchical-Decentralized-DRL/README.md

     max_grad_norm=1.0,
 )
 ```
-### Training : High Level
+### Environment and Agent : High Level
 In high level it have objective to nevigate robot to target postion.

-Observavtion space:
+#### Observavtion space:
 - Heading: direction that robot heading to (yaw angle) (size = 1)
 - Distance: Distance from robot to targ
 et position in x-y axis (size = 2)

 Size of observation space is 3.

-Reward:
+#### Reward:
 - Distance Penalty: Penalty given when robot position far from target position.
 ```
 target = -torch.norm(self._commands - self.pos_env , dim=1)
 ```

+#### Termination:
+- Timeout: The episode ends when the robot stays alive for the specified time limit.
+- Torso position: The episode ends if the robot's base position (Z) goes too high (more than 1.0) or too low (less than 0.36).
+This prevents the agent from jumping or collapsing flat on the floor.
+- Reach target: The episode ends if distance between robot and target is in treshold.

+#### Action

+Action is target velocity in x and y direction in robot frame and pass it to low level agent.

+#### Agent:

-Agent: It's PPO base.
+It's PPO base.
 And have hyper paprameter which is (policy_low and algorithm_low is hyperparameter of low level should config to same as low level model)
 ```
 num_steps_per_env = 8
 max_iterations = 1500